jh-139/NER_ollama/README.md

 ## Textual Data source
  - Youtube transcripts from channels like: Wall Street Journal, 'CNBCtelevision'
+ - Transcript text collected using Youtube Transcript API
  - Metadata for each video collected using Youtube Data API
- - Transcript text collected using Youtube Transcript API

 ## Models
-- LLMs from Ollama
+- Gemma via Ollama
-- textual embeddings and cross encoders from sbert library
+- Textual embedding, cross encoders models and vector search engine by sbert

-## Tweak this project for your own uses
+## Using the code in this project for your own uses

 - Sample codes are provided in 'samples' .
 - Exploratory Data Analysis on the NER results are in 'eda' .

+## Limitation/Improvements

+- Terms "FANG companies", "Big Oil", "Big Pharma" are not identified by the language models, though this can be circumvented by prompt engineering and by compiling a list of all such terms.
+- The semantic search step caused quite a few false positive cases.
+Perhaps this would require fine-tuning a dedicated embedding, cross encoder model for the task of disambiguating the entities.